y-akbal/Computational_Statistics/Readme.md

 2) Further Goygoying with Python
 3) Random Number Generation
 4) Random Process Generation
-5) In Memoriam of Monte Carlo
+5) In Memoriam of Monte Carlo (RIP, whom we owe the notion of sampling)